tryscer/flock/flock-music.md

 *(Y-y-you shake my nerves and you rattle my brain...)*

-*(ta-tata-ta...)*

 Now Heath issues the same four notes, but now they sound sad and longing.
 Heath and his piano are a diminutive figures under the hulking image of Elvis.
 He almost whispers into the mic...

 *(too much a-love drives a man insane...)*

 The piano picks up rhythm and speed.
-I look at the faces around
+I look around; the faces around us are expectant.
+Everybody sways with Heath's playing like reeds.
+Next to us an older woman, very pretty, is

+The faces around me are expectant.
+Elvis is a Zoot-suited, black-and-white figure above us.

 *(y-y-you broke my will -- but what a thrill --)*

 Then the movie reel runs out and the screen fills with splattering, flashing light... the screen is blank now except for the giant shadows of the Steam Pillars.
-The makeshift crowd turns to the stage and cheers… Heath improvises quickly and the rest of the band moves quickly with him, the drums and the bass and the guitar
+On a dime, Heath's piano and the drums and the bass and the guitar all join in on the same beat...

+*(good-NESS grAI-cious! greAT balls of FI-er!)*

+An huge cheer rolls over us, carrying us with it.
+The crowd is enormous; its ends are infinite.

+*(TWANGGGGGGG!)*

+*(Damn it.
+Hey, can any of you people know how to change a string?)*

+A